-Hoopnet maker and Posey County native Danny Cain explains, “People who grew up in this area grew up eating fish.
+Hoopnet maker Danny Cain explains, “People who grew up in this area grew up eating fish.
 A lot of us won’t eat store bought fish.”
 He first learned to make nets as an apprentice to master net maker Jim Cooper (1942-2005), who taught others “because he didn’t want the tradition to die with him.”
-This labor intensive craft involves bending metal hoops, tying the nets, and making your own tools.
+This labor-intensive craft involves bending metal hoops, tying nets, and making tools.
 Danny’s first lesson was to carve a needle.
 “I was like a lost pup,” he recalls.
 Now, Danny is able to tie 350 knots per hour.

-Today, Danny is teaching two apprentices, his sister Ruby Norris and his son-in-law David Guffey.
+Danny taught two apprentices, his sister Ruby Norris and his son-in-law David Guffey.
 “I met Danny and went fishing [with hoop nets] with him a few times,” David recalls, “and I was hooked right from the beginning.
 No pun intended.”
-They are starting the same way Danny did: carving their own needles.
 While David is relatively new to both the tradition and the family, Ruby is proud to continue her family’s craft.